Brexit: UK P&I Club to set up a subsidiary in the Netherlands

 The UK P&I Club, a leading provider of P&I insurance and other services to the international shipping community, confirmed it has won approval from the Netherland's financial regulator for a licence for its Rotterdam-based subsidiary UK P&I Club N.V.
 (UKNV).

-The UK P&I Club, one of the leading providers of P&I insurance and other services to the international shipping community, has appointed William Beveridge as its new Chief Underwriting Officer.
-He joins the UK Club on completion of his current employment obligations.
+The UK P&I Club has appointed William Beveridge as its new Chief Underwriting Officer, after completion of his current employment obligations.

-The UK P&I Club, a leading provider of P&I insurance and other services to the international shipping community, has announced an initial shortlist of ten finalists for its 'Investing in a Safer Tomorrow' global maritime competition which coincides with the Club's 150th anniversary.
+UK P&I Club announced a shortlist of ten finalists for its 'Investing in a Safer Tomorrow' global maritime competition coinciding with their 150th anniversary.